Bullying Prevention & Intervention

 We know each student is a unique individual and that every situation has a set of special circumstances.
 However, we communicate clear expectations for student behaviour through our Safe Schools Policy #48 and the school's Code of Conduct.
 Students who behave inappropriately will be involved in a range of progressive discipline interventions and consequences that may include, but are not limited to: verbal reminders, contact with parents, withdrawal of privileges, referral to counselling, suspension and/or expulsion.

 Parents/guardians can expect to be notified by the school about bullying situations in which their child has been involved as the target, witness or bully.
-We value our partnership with parents/guardians as we provide supports to help our students address their role in bullying incidents.
+We value our partnership with parents/guardians as we provide support to help our students address their role in bullying incidents.
 We proactively encourage and empower our students to develop healthy, positive relationships and make safe choices.

 Safe Schools Policy #48